raspibolt/awesome-bitcoin-logos/README.md

 # Bitcoin & Lightning Network Logos

-A collection of Bitcoin and Lightning Network program logos.
+A collection of Bitcoin and Lightning Network FOSS program logos.

 ### Use case example